securityfirst/tent-content/contents_ru/operations/evacuation/beginner/phase-one-planning.md

 [Title]: # (Фаза первая - Планирование)
 [Order]: # (0)

-# Phase O
+# Phase One  - Planning
-e  - Pla

-i
-g

-Evacuatio
- pla

-i
-g a
-d rehearsals should be carried out regularly.
-Security situatio s ca deteriorate rapidly, ofte without war i
+Evacuation planning and rehearsals should be carried out regularly.
+Security situations can deteriorate rapidly, often without warning.
+The evacuation plan should be prepared and all staff should understand an outline of it.
+The following issues should be considered when preparing your evacuation plan.
-g.
-The evacuatio
- pla
- should be prepared a
-d all staff should u
-dersta
-d a
- outli
-e of it.
-The followi
-g issues should be co
-sidered whe
- prepari
-g your evacuatio
- pla
-.

-*   **Suspe
-d** work activities i
- respo
-se to security co
+*   **Suspend** work activities in response to security concerns;
-cer
-s;
-*   **Hiber
-ate** by staff remai
-i
-g where they are but keepi
-g a low profile;
+*   **Hibernate** by staff remaining where they are but keeping a low profile;
-*   **Relocate** with staff movi g i ter ally withi the cou try or to a safe-house to escape security co cer s, or;
+*   **Relocate** with staff moving internally within the country or to a safe-house to escape security concerns, or;
-*   **Evacuate** with staff stoppi g work a d leavi g the cou try due to severe security co cer s.
+*   **Evacuate** with staff stopping work and leaving the country due to severe security concerns.

 **Who will be evacuated**
-It is esse
-tial that all staff members clearly u dersta d their a d their families' eligibility for evacuatio or relocatio assista ce.
+It is essential that all staff members clearly understand their and their families' eligibility for evacuation or relocation assistance.

-*   **Priority 1** - I
+*   **Priority 1** - International staff family members
-ter
-atio
-al staff family members
-*   **Priority 2** - Staff members who are i
+*   **Priority 2** - Staff members who are in immediate personal danger due to the conditions of the crisis
- immediate perso
-al da
-ger due to the co
-ditio
-s of the crisis
-*   **Priority 3** - I
+*   **Priority 3** - Individuals other than essential staff
-dividuals other tha
- esse
-tial staff
-*   **Priority 4** - Esse
+*   **Priority 4** - Essential staff
-tial staff

 **Where will staff be evacuated to?**
-Ide
-tify a first-choice desti
-atio
- a
-d a
- alter
-ate desti
-atio
- for evacuatio
- or relocatio
-.
-Orga
-ise a
- emerge
-cy safe-house or safe-have
- if
-eeded.
-Determi
-e visa requireme
-ts, a
-d the logistics that will be
-eeded upo
- arrival.
+Identify a first-choice destination and an alternate destination for evacuation or relocation.
+Organise an emergency safe-house or safe-haven if needed.
+Determine visa requirements, and the logistics that will be needed upon arrival.

 **How will staff be evacuated?**
-Establish a
-otificatio
- system a
-d a
- assembly poi
-t.
-Detail the route a
-d method of evacuatio
-.
-Check to e
-sure that these routes ca
- be travelled u
-der emerge
-cy co
-ditio
-s.
-Coordi
-ate pla
-s with embassies, UN age
-cies, a
-d other NGOs as appropriate.

-**What goes a
+Establish a notification system and an assembly point.
+Detail the route and method of evacuation.
+Check to ensure that these routes can be travelled under emergency conditions.
+Coordinate plans with embassies, UN agencies, and other NGOs as appropriate.

-d what stays?**
+**What goes and what stays?**
-Ide
-tify which docume
-ts, such as co
-tracts, payroll records, etc. will be eeded to re-establish operatio s o ce relocated or upo re-e try.
-Other docume ts should be marked for destructio
-, or left behi
-d, as appropriate.
-Co
-sider how evacuated docume
-ts will be perceived if seized by a particular perso or group.
-They may co tai i formatio that could put those evacuati g at risk, a d would be better destroyed.
+Identify which documents, such as contracts, payroll records, etc. will be needed to re-establish operations once relocated or upon re-entry.
+Other documents should be marked for destruction, or left behind, as appropriate.
+Consider how evacuated documents will be perceived if seized by a particular person or group.
+They may contain information that could put those evacuating at risk, and would be better destroyed.

-**Who is respo
-sible for the various tasks duri g a evacuatio
+**Who is responsible for the various tasks during an evacuation?**
-?**
-Duri
-g crises key staff will be fully occupied so respo sibilities for evacuatio should be clearly defi ed duri g the pla
+During crises key staff will be fully occupied so responsibilities for evacuation should be clearly defined during the planning stage.

-i
-g stage.

-**What will be the expected impact of evacuatio o the operatio
+**What will be the expected impact of evacuation on the operation?**
-?**
-Will the office be closed a
-d, if so, how?
-What are the policies a d pla s for co ti ui g operatio s?
-Through atio al staff members acti g o their ow
+Will the office be closed and, if so, how?
+What are the policies and plans for continuing operations?
+Through national staff members acting on their own?
+Or through contractors, if feasible and appropriate?
-?
-Or through co
-tractors, if feasible a
-d appropriate?